devfile/api/README.md

-# DevWorkspace API

-K8S-native Api for a cloud develoment workspace specification [Draft proposal]
+# Kube-native API for cloud development workspaces specification

 Sources for this API are defined in Go code, starting from the [devworkspace_types.go source file](pkg/apis/workspaces/v1alpha1/devworkspace_types.go)